 Since 2003, many states throughout the country have followed suit, the idea being that voters would rather law enforcement focus their time and resources on more violent and serious crimes.
 As a result, we’ve seen a gradual transition towards legalization in the past decade or so.

-But, as we’ve discussed, allowing for recreational use creates a conflict when it comes to impaired driving.
+But, as we’ve discussed, allowing for recreational use creates a conflict when it comes to combating drunk driving accidents.
 According to the Drug Policy Alliance, 42 percent of American adults have reported using marijuana at some point in their lifetime.
 And since it’s a safe bet that many of those people are behind the wheel of a car at one point or another, legalization only increases the odds of people driving under the influence.

 Measuring the Impact on Driving Abilities